Managing risk is important.

 This is similar to “chasing returns” in investing.
 Consider the technology bubble or financial meltdown of 2008 — investors who decided to invest primarily in technology stocks or financial stocks suffered much greater losses than those who diversified more broadly across asset classes and sectors.

-“Disciplined rebalancing” means sticking to your allocation targets; even if that means selling a security or asset class that is in favor to purchase one that is not.
-Systematically, this creates a pattern of “buying low and selling high”.
+“Disciplined rebalancing” means sticking to your allocation targets, even if that means selling a security or asset class that is in favor in order to purchase one that is not.
+Systematically, this creates a pattern of “buying low and selling high.”

 Diversifying your portfolio can reduce the inherent risks involved with investing.
 Diversification uses the relationships of different investments with each other and with the broader investment environment to reach a desired level of risk in a portfolio.
 Disciplined rebalancing aims to ensure the portfolio remains in line with your risk tolerance and personal goals.